mattermost/docs/source/install/install-ubuntu-1604-postgresql.rst

 .. _install-ubuntu-1604-postgresql:

-Installing PostgreSQL Database Server
+Installing PostgreSQL database server
 =====================================

 Install and set up the database for use by the Mattermost server.
 You can install either PostgreSQL or MySQL.

-Assume that the IP address of this server is 10.10.10.1
+Assume that the IP address of this server is 10.10.10.1.

 **To install PostgreSQL on Ubuntu Server 16.04:**